 How fast is your website?

-You might think your website is fast — but how fast is fast enough?
+You might think your website is fast — but is it enough?
 You may be surprised that 47% of Internet users expect web pages to load in two seconds or less and they mean it: 40% of people will abandon websites that don’t load within three seconds.

-To put that number into perspective, we’ll go through a hypothetical example.
 Let’s say your website has 1,000 unique visitors per week.
-You have a 5% conversion rate (which is generous, considering the average global conversion rate for an ecommerce website is 2.86%), and your average order value is $100.
+You have a 5% conversion rate, and your average order value is $100.

 This translates to $5,000 per week and $260,000 per year.
 Not bad, right?